raj161100/Python_Basics-InstaDPPY/README.md

 This downloads the DP and saves it in ypur system for you.

 There are 2 codes and both of them work.

+One of the methods uses import instaloader library.